miguelcarrasco/tochtli-mail/README.md

 tochtli-mail
 ============

-An asynchronous job queue for email sending tas
+An asynchronous job queue for email sending.
+(Work in progress, not ready for production yet)